 Read more about the Lion 360 project here.

 Martin continues to work with some of the largest media in the world, while focusing on conservation stories relating to natural and cultural heritage – recently involving a trip to the remote and isolated island of Socotra in Yemen together with fellow National Geographic Explorers.

-Expanding his use of new technology, incuding 3D-scanning of remote environments and objects, Martin is also working on ways to use Augmented Reality for bringing stories like this into the homes and classrooms of the audience – often in collaboration with the immersive studio IVAR Studios.
+Expanding his use of new technology, incuding photogrammetry and 3D-scanning of remote environments and objects, Martin is also working on ways to use Augmented Reality for bringing stories like this into the homes and classrooms of the audience – often in collaboration with the immersive studio IVAR Studios.

 He also does select commercial projects in VR and 360-video together with the top tech companies of the world.